seoscribe/editor/README.md

 Data is stored to `localStorage` and the text written can be exported to `txt`,`html`,`rtf`, `docx` and `pdf`.

 A ServiceWorker is included to enable offline use and prefetching of resources.

+A CORS proxy is more or less a requirement for the editor to function, as we retrieve keyword suggestions from multiple external web services.

+In the long term, a keyword suggestion API could be built into a back-end service bespoke to this application.
+While there is no better place to obtain keyword suggestions than the search engines themselves, the web services we query may one day be closed to external access, and thus a future-proof solution would include a bespoke solution with as close an approximation to search engine algorithms as possible.